replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.28, 1.29, and 1.30

 ### Improvements {#improvements-1-115-2}
-* Available updates are shown on the **Dashboard** page of the Admin Console for Embedded Cluster.
-This was removed in a previous version.
+* Available updates and the check for updates button are shown on the **Dashboard** page of the Admin Console for Embedded Cluster.
+These were removed in a previous version.
 * When nodes need to be added to the cluster during an Embedded Cluster restore operation, the `join` command is more clearly shown in the Admin Console.
 * Improves messaging when the requested channel slug is not allowed by the provided license.